Updated

 Grimsby managed IT engagements cluster into three sector groups, each with a different compliance centre of gravity.

-Wine and beverage manufacturing.
-Andrew Peller, Forty Creek Whisky, and the broader Niagara Bench cluster run a distinctive tech stack: production ERP (often Ekos or VinNOW), DTC e-commerce (Commerce7, WineDirect, WineGlass), retail POS at the cellar door, plus CFIA and AGCO electronic record-keeping.
-Increasingly SOC 2 asks from larger retail partners.
-Managed IT here is PCI-DSS scope management, WAN reliability between crush pad and retail floor, and seasonal shift coverage through the summer tasting months.
+Wine, spirits, and beverage producers.
+The Bench-and-lakeshore cluster, including well-known names such as Andrew Peller and Forty Creek, runs a distinctive stack: production systems, DTC e-commerce, retail POS at the cellar door, and CFIA electronic record-keeping, with SOC 2 increasingly asked for by larger retail partners.
+Managed IT here is PCI-DSS scope management, reliable connectivity between production and the retail floor, and seasonal shift coverage through the busy tasting months.

 A CISSP-certified security lead reviews every Grimsby managed IT client’s environment quarterly.
-That review is where the PCI, SOC 2, ITAR, and CMMC-adjacent program alignment actually happens.
+That review is where the PCI, SOC 2, CFIA, and PHIPA program alignment actually happens.

 Why Proactive Managed IT Matters for Grimsby Buyers